 Credit risk is the risk of loss associated with a counter-party's inability to fulfill its payment obligations.
-The Company's credit risk is primarily attributable to its cash and cash equivalents, restricted cash and certain receivables.
-Management believes that the credit risk concentration with respect to these financial instruments is remote as the balances primarily consist of amounts on deposit with a major financial institution.
-The maximum exposure to credit risk as at December 31, 2020 was \$51,363,021 (December 31, 2019 - \$4,793,824).
+The Company's credit risk is primarily attributable to its cash and cash equivalents and restricted cash.
+Management believes that the credit risk with respect to these financial instruments is low as the balances primarily consist of amounts on deposit with major financial institutions.
+The maximum exposure to credit risk as at December 31, 2022, was \$3,682,163 (December 31, 2021 - \$20,054,294).